plasmonX/plasmonX/docs/source/index.rst

-..
-PlasmonX documentation master file, created by sphinx-quickstart on Fri Apr 18 17:12:24 2025.
+.. plasmonX documentation master file, created by sphinx-quickstart on Fri Apr 18 17:12:24 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.